wingedrhino/DistroSetup/setup-helpers/Fedora/README.md

 # Fedora Setup

-I'm documenting the way I setup Fedora on my laptops.
+This page documents the way I setup Fedora on my laptops, while the scripts in this folder provide some level of automation so that you may perform the setup in an unattended manner.

-The base installation is Fedora 26 Xfce Spin, with added tools for software development, audio production, multimedia creation, general productivity and a better commandline experience.
+The base installation is Fedora 28 Xfce Spin, with added tools for software development, audio production, multimedia creation, general productivity and a better commandline experience, all done for my personal needs.

+If you have come here, you are either a future version of me looking to setup a laptop quickly or an employee/intern/friend who'd like to setup their laptop identically to mine for whatever reason.

 ## Pre-install Partition Setup